-Before using the current WSOP release, you must migrate your kmdata folder using the Database Management Tool.
-WSOP Database Management Tool explains how to do this.
+Before using the current WSOP release, you must migrate your kmdata folder using the Data base Management Tool.
+Database Management Tool explains how to do this.

-Older WSOP versions (WSOP2.1 and earlier) supported OCSprotected keys, however the current release of WSOP does not.
+Older WSOP versions (WSOP2.1 and earlier) supported OCS-protected keys, however the current release of WSOP does not.
 Your OCS-protected keys will not be migrated.

 The current WSOP release will install a new configuration file, which includes new configuration options.
 You may need to transfer some configuration options from your existing configuration.
 Special attention should be paid to your security configuration, including certificates.
-Configure the Web Services Option Pack describes the configuration in more detail.
+Configuration describes the configuration in more detail.